kdkrle/employee_data/README.md

 next to it is the title of this window.

-Below that is a frame called 'Employee ID' in which a new ten-digit ID is generated that does not exist in the database.
+Below that is a frame called 'Employee ID' in which a new ten-digit ID is generated, that does not exist in the database.

 After that, there is a section called 'Lični podaci' (Personal data) in which there are fields for entering the name, surname, address, phone and email, if the latter exists.
 The first four input fields are required.
 If they are not filled in, a notification about unfilled fields pops up.

-Then follows the frame with the name 'Podaci o zaposlenju' (Employment data), in which the position of the new employee in the company, the name of the location of his workplace and the date of employment are entered.
+Then there follows the frame with the name 'Podaci o zaposlenju' (Employment data), in which the position of the new employee in the company, the name of the location of his workplace and the date of employment are entered.

 Below is a notice about the tag that comes after the names of required fields.